Adaptability is central to productivity.1

 It took me a couple days.
 But I soon realized the best approach for me in those particular circumstances would be to rank my Todoist tasks for the day strictly in terms of priority—highest to lowest.

 Whenever I had some time to work, I’d start at the top of the list and work down for however long until I needed to stop.

-Whatever didn’t get done by the end of that day had to get rolled forward to a future day.
-But working from highest to lowest priority helped ensure that the things that didn’t get done were the things that weren’t as important anyhow.
+Whatever didn’t get done by the end of that day had to roll forward to a future day.
+But working from highest to lowest priority helped ensure that the things that didn’t get done were the things that were comparatively less important anyhow.